Submission Guidelines & Templates

 Methodological / Analytical Papers:

-Papers proposing, validating, or comparing methods, models, instruments, or analytical approaches relevant to tourism, services, business, management, and economics.
+Papers proposing, validating, refining, or comparing methods, models, instruments, or analytical approaches relevant to tourism, services, business, management, and economics.

 Case Study Articles: